iamkbpark/amazon-sentiwordnet/README.md

 Future work and improvements
 ===================
 * Working in n-grams (n=2) in order to define context and word; i.e.: in the hotel domain, the word cold has not the same polarity of you are talking bout the hotel staff or the drink in the room.
+Better precision, worst recall.
-* Improve the extended Sentiwordnet
+* Improve the recall of the extended Sentiwordnet
+* Compare the main [Sentiwordnet](http://sentiwordnet.isti.cnr.it/ "Sentiwordnet") with a domain specific one